paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2011-01-03-detroit_in_ruins.md

 - detroit
 - united_states
 ---
-Yves Marchand and Romain Meffre's extraordinary photographs documenting the dramatic decline of a major American city.
+Yves Marchand and Romain Meffre’s extraordinary photographs documenting the dramatic decline of a major American city.